"Do I really need a VPN when I travel?" — in 2026, the answer is almost certainly yes.

 - Pick a geographically closer server — unless you need your home country's content, a nearby server is faster

-- Switch to NordLynx — WireGuard-based, fastest protocol available
+- Switch to NordLynx — WireGuard-based, fastest protocol available.
+See "VPN Protocols Compared" for benchmarks

 - Use Split Tunneling — route only the apps that need VPN through the tunnel